shabib87/SHViewPager/README.md

 **Method 2**

-1. Drag and drop a `UIViewController` to the Storyboard.
+1. Drag and drop an `UIViewController` to the Storyboard.
 2. Change the class to `SHViewPagerController`

 Four `datasource` methods are required and others are optional.